sib-swiss/termal/roadmap.md

 TODO
 ====

-1. [ ] Represent the view port in zommed-out mode.
+1. [x] Represent the view port in zommed-out mode.
 1. [ ] UI-related variables (top line, zoom ratio, etc.) should go in ...UI (not App).
+In fact, the "App" structure does not really seem to be useful, at least not as long as the alignment is read-only.
+We'll keep it because later on we may add functions that _change_ the alignment, and that should not be coupled to the UI.
+"App" is perhaps best thought of as "Model" (in the MVC sense).
 1. [x] Add app-level tests.
 This means:
    * [x] Make it possible to fix the app's size (-> Viewport::Fixed)
    * [x] Find a way to automate TUI interaction (-> good old Expect)